aaronpk/Compass/README.md

 `GET /api/last`
 * token - (required) the read token for the database
 * tz - (optional, default UTC) timezone string (e.g. America/Los_Angeles) which will be used to determine the absolute start/end times for the day
-* date - (optional, default to now) specify a full timestamp to return a single record before this date (the point returned will be no more than 24 hours before the given date)
+* before - (optional, default to now) specify a full timestamp to return a single record before this date (the point returned will be no more than 24 hours before the given date)
 * geocode - (optional) if "true", then the location found will be reverse geocoded using [Atlas](https://atlas.p3k.io) to find the city and timezone at the location